Sign Up For Email

 - The cost of living In New York is high: the cost of an affordable meal within the Archdiocese of New York is nearly 9% higher than the national average.

 - More than 1.7 million people in New York City live in poverty.

 - More than 20% of our New York City neighbors have difficulty affording food.

-- Families with children fare worse: 39 percent of parents and children in New York City have difficulty affording food.
+- Families with children fare worse: 39% of parents and children in New York City have difficulty affording food.

-UJA/Federation and the Federation of Protestant Welfare Agencies have joined with Catholic Charities to expand Feeding Our Neighbors as an interfaith campaign on behalf of New York’s hungry.
+UJA/Federation (UJA), the Federation of Protestant Welfare Agencies (FPWA) and Bread for the World have joined with Catholic Charities to expand Feeding Our Neighbors as an interfaith campaign on behalf of New York’s hungry.

-In this great city too many children and families struggle every day with hunger.
-They have no access to the nourishing foods that many of us take for granted.
-An Interfaith Response unites Catholic Charities, UJA-Federation of New York, and the Federation of Protestant Welfare Agencies, to raise awareness about our community's issue of hunger and food insufficiency.
-Through the shared values of “No hungry neighbor should be turned away” and “Let all who are hungry come and eat" our organizations collectively pledge to make a difference in the lives of those who are hungry and in need.
+An Interfaith Response unites us to raise awareness about our community's issue of hunger and food insufficiency.
+Through the shared values of “No hungry neighbor should be turned away” and “Let all who are hungry come and eat," our organizations collectively pledge to make a difference in the lives of those who are hungry and in need.